 In Europe, these organizations have been part of a continuous process of change in which they fundamentally transformed their missions, the way they govern and are governed and how they fund and are funded (Musselin and Texeira, 2014).
-Trough EU-wide, national, and regional reform processes these organizations currently find themselves in a multi-level framework in which regions granted with legislative capacity, national ministries, regional and national funding agencies as well as the regulations and funding schemes established for the European Research Area increasingly define the way these organisation are expected to function, deliver their missions, and interact with each other.
+Trough EU-wide, national, and regional reform processes these organizations currently find themselves in a multi-level framework in which regions granted with legislative capacity, national ministries, regional and national funding agencies as well as the regulations and funding schemes established for the European Research Area increasingly define the way these organisations are expected to function, deliver their missions, and interact with each other.
+Christine Musselin (2021), highlights the role of excellence-based research funding and evaluation mechanisms, citing far-reaching initiatives such as Labex and Idex in France, Scientific Excellence Clusters in Germany or Excellence research units and centres in Spain, in shaping research governance in the EU.

+Forest (2023a, forthcoming) furthermore suggests that excellence-based indicators are governance instruments which are both normative and performative: normative, as they contribute to imposing a performance, quantitative-based standard upon the measurement of knowledge production and transfer by universities and other research and higher-education bodies, and performative, because by doing so, such instruments do not only measure what is being delivered by these organizations, but also shape it by defining categories, research agenda priorities, and standard notions of performance as the ones measured through bibliometrics.
 This results for each organization, among those the partners in the Gender-SMART consortium, in navigating within complex governance mechanisms and processes, and the presumable interference of a variety of actors, both internal and external.
-If we apply this wider notion of governance to research and higher education institutions, including research funding bodies, it allows us to look beyond the principles of academic autonomy and freedom as governing principles, and opens to examine the set-up of what is to be researched and taught, how and to whom, as the output of complex processes that are not in principle exempt of potential biases.
+If we apply this wider notion of governance to research and higher education institutions, including research funding bodies, it allows us to look beyond the principles of academic autonomy and freedom as governing principles, and opens to examining the set-up of what is to be researched and taught, how and to whom, as the output of complex processes that are not in principle exempt of potential biases.